hacarus/hacarus-x-edge-xilinx/README_en.md

     * Power Cord and Adapter
     * Micro USB Cable (used for connecting the ZCU104 board to the host machine)
     * Micro SD Card
-* Items included in the Hacarus Sparse AI Kit
-    * Technical Documentation
 * Items that must be provided by the user
     * Any DisplayPort or HDMI input Monitor with the one of the resolutions listed below.
         * 3840x2160